2020 Toyota Tacoma Trim Levels with Comparisons & Configurations.

 Drivers can tell the TRD Off-Road apart from other models due to its black fender flares and chrome rear bumper.
 Inside, the TRD Off-Road and TRD-Sport are identical vehicles.
 Due to its ruggedness, the TRD Off-Road may appeal to some.
 Most consumers will not find its performance upgrades necessary, however.

-Compare the 2020 Toyota Tacoma TRD Off-Road vs Tacoma Limited Trim Levels.
+Compare the 2020 Toyota Tacoma TRD Off-Road vs Tacoma Limited Trims.
 What is the difference?

 The Limited trim level offers the most sophistication.
 It is only available as a crew cab with the shorter bed length.
 This Tacoma model has the V6 engine still but loses the upgraded suspension.
 It can also only be had with the automatic transmission.
 The Limited trim level rides on stylish 18" wheels.